marick/crit19/test/support/http_params/README.md

    ![Constraint failure](/pics/constraint_failure.png)

-I find separating what's on the form and what's in the database is less confusing, as is not trying to handle both validation and constraint errors in the same way.
+I find these separate structures, and the separate steps they imply, less confusing than one structure that represents both the form and the database.
+Separate handling of validation (form) errors and constraint (database) errors also seems to help my coding, even though they end up looking the same to the user.

 ## Exemplars